d12frosted/elpa-mirror/nongnu/eat-readme.txt

 have, for example complete mouse support, shell integration, etc.

-It flickers less than other Emacs terminal emulator, so you get more performance and a smooth experience.
+It flickers less than other Emacs terminal emulator, so you get more performance and a smoother experience.

 To get the most out of Eat, you should also setup shell integration.